 The Shadow Project is 100% owned by Baselode Energy with no underlying royalties.
 Shadow exhibits all similar structural and geophysical features recognized amongst the “Best-of-the-Best class” of Athabasca high-grade uranium deposits, such as the McArthur River and Arrow deposits.

-Shadow is located on one of the largest structural trends observed in Northern Saskatchewan and hosts other uranium deposits, most notably Cameco’s Centennial uranium deposit.
-The property encompasses ~46,000 hectares along the Virgin River Shear Zone adjacent to the Athabasca Basin.
+Shadow is located on one of the largest structural trends observed in Northern Saskatchewan, the Virgin River Shear Zone, which hosts other uranium deposits, most notably Cameco’s Centennial uranium deposit.
+The property encompasses ~30,000 hectares along the Virgin River Shear Zone 30 km south of the Athabasca Basin margin.

 Shadow hosts a massive and deep-rooted structure and is an excellent host for basement-hosted deposits.
 It is similar geologically to the Uranium City area, Eagle Point system, Arrow system and Key Lake

 The Virgin River Shear Zone is an excellent host for basement-hosted deposits.
 Such deposit types require deep structures–the Virgin River Shear Zone hosts a massive structure, with geological similarities to the Uranium City area, Eagle Point system and the Arrow system.

 The basement rocks within the VRSZ area are naturally enriched with uranium compared with the basement rocks of the Western Wollaston domain, a regional trend that includes the McArthur River deposit and hosts over 2 billion lbs.
 U3O8.
 For example, the rocks of the VRSZ area are ~3x more concentrated than those of the Western Wollaston domain; 15.1 to 18.1 ppm uranium vs. 3.2 to 6.0 ppm uranium background concentrations.